Antonie van Leeuwenhoek: Recognition by the Royal Society

-After developing his method for creating powerful lenses and applying them to the study of the microscopic world, van Leeuwenhoek introduced his work to his friend, the prominent Dutch physician Reinier de Graaf.
-When the Royal Society in London published the groundbreaking work of an Italian lensmaker in their journal Philosophical Transactions of the Royal Society, de Graaf wrote to the editor of the journal, Henry Oldenburg, with a ringing endorsement of van Leeuwenhoek's microscopes which, he claimed, "far surpass those which we have hitherto seen".
-In response, in 1673 the society published a letter from van Leeuwenhoek that included his microscopic observations on mold, bees, and lice.
+After developing his method for creating powerful lenses and applying them to the study of the microscopic world, Van Leeuwenhoek introduced his work to his friend, the prominent Dutch physician Reinier de Graaf.
+When the Royal Society in London published the groundbreaking work of an Italian lensmaker in their journal Philosophical Transactions of the Royal Society, de Graaf wrote to the editor of the journal, Henry Oldenburg, with a ringing endorsement of Van Leeuwenhoek's microscopes which, he claimed, "far surpass those which we have hitherto seen".
+In response, in 1673 the society published a letter from Van Leeuwenhoek that included his microscopic observations on mold, bees, and lice.
+Then, in 1674, Van Leeuwenhoek made his most significant discovery.
+Starting from the assumption that life and motility are similar, he determined that the moving objects observed under his microscope were little animals.
+He later recorded his observations in his diary.

 Van Leeuwenhoek's work fully captured the attention of the Royal Society, and he began corresponding regularly with the society regarding his observations.
 At first he had been reluctant to publicize his findings, regarding himself as a businessman with little scientific, artistic, or writing background, but de Graaf urged him to be more confident in his work.
-By the time van Leeuwenhoek died in 1723, he had written some 190 letters to the Royal Society, detailing his findings in a wide variety of fields, centered on his work in microscopy.
+By the time Van Leeuwenhoek died in 1723, he had written some 190 letters to the Royal Society, detailing his findings in a wide variety of fields, centered on his work in microscopy.
 He only wrote letters in his own colloquial Dutch; he never published a proper scientific paper in Latin.
 He strongly preferred to work alone, distrusting the sincerity of those who offered their assistance.
 The letters were translated into Latin or English by Henry Oldenburg, who had learned Dutch for this very purpose.
 He was also the first to use the word animalcules to translate the Dutch words that Leeuwenhoek used to describe microorganisms.
-Despite the initial success of van Leeuwenhoek's relationship with the Royal Society, soon relations became severely strained.
+Despite the initial success of Van Leeuwenhoek's relationship with the Royal Society, soon relations became severely strained.
 His credibility was questioned when he sent the Royal Society a copy of his first observations of microscopic single-celled organisms dated 9 October 1676.
 Previously, the existence of single-celled organisms was entirely unknown.
 Thus, even with his established reputation with the Royal Society as a reliable observer, his observations of microscopic life were initially met with some skepticism.